 The home office deduction is often overlooked.
 If you use a dedicated area of your home exclusively for business, you can choose between the simplified method ($5 per square foot, up to 300 sq ft) or the actual expense method (proportional costs like mortgage interest/rent, utilities, insurance).
 The actual expense method may yield a larger deduction but requires more detailed records.

-Side Income Tax Calculator
+Side Income Tax Set-Aside

 Legitimate deductions that reduce your tax